History of WICN

 2003: WICN is rated as one of the top webcasting radio stations in the world according to Warp Radio, WICN’s web host at the time.

-2004: WICN moves into its current home at 50 Portland Street in the historic Davis Printer’s Building.
-This space allowed WICN to begin live broadcasts in our performance studio, Studio 50.
+2004: WICN moves into its current home at 50 Portland Street in the historic Davis Printers Building.
+This space allowed WICN to begin live broadcasts from our performance studio, Studio 50.

 2006: WICN is ranked the #4 jazz station in the country by jazz programmers nationwide.

-2009: WICN moved its tower from Boylston to Paxton, increasing the range of our listening area.
+2009: WICN moves its tower from Boylston to Paxton, increasing the range of our broadcast area.

 2011: WICN launches a new website; live streaming is in full force.

-2012: WICN begins the Instrumental Partners program with the Worcester Public Schools; this program continues today and has put hundreds of musical instruments into the hands of Worcester Public Schools students.
+2012: WICN begins the Instrumental Partners program with the Worcester Public Schools; this program continues today and has put more than a thousand musical instruments into the hands of Worcester Public Schools students.

 2014: WICN wins “Most Supportive of Local Music” award for the second year in a row.